enasequence/read_docs/faq_metagenomes.rst

 - Metagenome Assembled Genome (MAG): a single-taxon assembly drawn from a binned metagenome, asserted to closely represent an actual individual genome
 - Environmental Single Cell Amplified Genome (SAG): a genome assembly from environmental sampled single-cell DNA

-| Any assemblies you submit should fall into one of these categories
+| Any assemblies you submit should fall into one of these categories.
+  The submissions themselves should be done using `Webin-CLI <cli.html>`_.